 Learn about faculty available to supervise this degree.

-Courses: Required core courses include Theory, History and Philosophy: Values, Ethics and Professional Beliefs; Research Foundations: Epistemology and Professional Knowledge-Building; Research Methods I: Quantitative; Research Methods II: Qualitative and Integrative Research Colloquia.
-Students must also complete 4 elective courses relevant to the student's area of specialization and research focus.
+Courses: Required core courses (15 units) include Theory, History and Philosophy: Values, Ethics and Professional Beliefs; Research Foundations: Epistemology and Professional Knowledge-Building; Research Methods I: Quantitative; Research Methods II: Qualitative and Integrative Research Colloquia.
+Students must also complete 4 elective courses (12 units) relevant to their area of research.

-Research Proposal: Students must have their dissertation proposal approved by their supervisory committee prior to Candidacy Examination and applying for ethics certification.
+Research Proposal: Students must have their dissertation proposal approved by their supervisory committee prior to applying for ethics certification and Field of Study Exam.

 Dissertation: Students conduct original research and prepare a written dissertation which is evaluated and is orally defended before an examination committee.

-Post-secondary academia, government, research, hospitals/community health centers, mental health clinics, schools, non-profit/advocacy groups, social service/child welfare/family service agencies, employee assistance programs, private counselling, consultation.
+Post-secondary academia, government, research, hospitals/community health centers, mental health clinics, schools, non-profit/advocacy groups, social service/child welfare/family service agencies, employee assistance programs, private counselling, consulting.

 A PhD in social work is usually considered a final degree.